 NOTE – The following (but not limited to) are not eligible for reimbursement:

 - Additionally, ICEP funds cannot be used in conjunction with any other STEP event

-- Be operating in the U.S.
+- Be operating and organized/incorporated in the United States

 - The applicable industry-based small business size standard established under section 3 of the Small Business Act; or